LibrariesHacked/catalogues-api/README.md

 In the UK there are around 200 public library authorities, each one with their own Library Management System and associated Online Public Access Catalogue (aside from some shared systems).

 Despite being so many authorities, there are relatively few types of library systems, and fewer suppliers.
-This project aims to define the interactions with each type of web catalogue, in order to a single set of web services for all UK libraries.
+This project aims to define the interactions with each type of web catalogue, to create a single set of web services for all UK libraries.

 This will provide data aggregation opportunities such as being able to query the UK for the availability of a particular book.
 Or it could provide functionality to manage a user's account across all their library accounts, such as automating book renewals.